car251290/React-NewPortfolio/README.md

 You will be asked to confirm that you are the owner of the domain.
 Select Yes, add domain to create a Netlify DNS zone for the domain.
 You will be given the option to add DNS records, followed by instructions to delegate your domain to Netlify.

+## Conclusion

+This is a powerful tool and so helpful to make Web pages, I love the template of my portfolio and the easy to use.